 The preparation of financial statements in accordance with IFRS requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from these estimates and changes in estimates are recorded in the accounting period in which they are determined.
-The most significant estimation processes are related to the actuarial determination of the provision for unpaid claims (note 8), income taxes (note 13) and the valuation of investments classified as Level 3 (note 6).
+The most significant estimation processes are related to the actuarial determination of the provision for unpaid claims (note 8) and unpaid claims recoverable from reinsurers (note 8), income taxes (note 13) and the valuation of investments classified as Level 3 (note 6).